plus3it/watchmaker/docs/configuration.md

 -   `exclude_states` (_string, comma-separated_): States to exclude from
     execution of salt states.

--   `s3_source` (_boolean_): Use S3 utilities to retrieve content instead of
-    http(s) utilities.
-For S3 utilities to work, the system must have boto credentials configured that allow access to the S3 bucket.

 -   `user_formulas` (_dict_): Map of formula names and URLs to zip archives of salt formulas.
 These formulas will be downloaded, extracted, and added to the salt file roots.
 The zip archive must contain a top-level directory